 A securitized investment generates its returns based on the income generated from the underlying asset.
 This is why most asset-backed securities are built on debt.
 Contracts such as a mortgage or a student loan have a fixed repayment schedule and a set interest rate, which the investor can build a product around.
 If a bank securitizes a bundle of mortgages, for example, they can promise a rate of return based on the interest rates and repayment schedules of the underlying mortgages.
 Investors could examine this promised rate of return in context of the credit ratings involved with the underlying mortgages and decide whether to invest.

 It is possible to build securities out of non-debt products as well, so long as they can generate income around which to build the security’s rate of return.
 Say, for example, you wanted to securitize art.
 You might build a portfolio out of hundreds of pieces of art.
 You would sell shares of this portfolio with returns based on how much you can sell each piece for over time.
 Whether you could attract investors into such a speculative portfolio would be another matter.

-Securitization at its most basic is a two-step process.
-(For a more detailed explanation, see this guide from the IMF here.)
+Securitization at its most basic is a two-step process:

 The Purpose of Securitization

 Securitization is a form of risk management for the originator.

 In Step One of the securitization process the originator (often a bank) sells the portfolio of assets to the issuer.
 Once the originator sells these assets, they won’t collect any future profits but they also no longer assume that asset’s future risk.